JJcobb/BasicCMS/README.md

 # BasicCMS
 Game review site that displays user-created reviews and comments stored in a relational database.
-Three user access levels with level-specific content and functions.
+Consists of three user access levels with level-specific content and functions.

 Copyright 2016 Jacob Vogelbacher.